Personal Backup Version 5.2

 Wait for prompt

-By default for backups on logon, the status window must be closed by the user.
+During the backup a progress window is displayed.
+The status window must be closed by the user.
+This is the default setting for backups on logon.
 If the destination is not ready, the user will be prompted to switch on the drive or insert a volume.

 Close automatically